CodeSplash7/CodeSplash7/README.md

 - 👋 Hi, I’m @CodeSplash7
-- 👀 I’m interested in game development yet
+- 👀 I’m interested in web development, being more focused on the front-end part
-- 🌱 I’m currently learning c++ and how to use Godot engine
+- 🌱 I'm currently mastering react to be ready for a job in front-end web development
-- 💞️ I’m looking to collaborate on small project where i can learn new things
+- 💞️ I’m looking to collaborate on projects where i can learn new things.